National Autism Spectrum Disorder Surveillance System (NASS)

 This is a very interesting finding with as yet unknown repercussions.
 Although we all know that correlation does not equal causation, a plausible association between two variables is generally an important clue worth investigating.

-It would behoove Canada’s public health officials to take a closer look at their own data and start taking meaningful steps to prevent the country’s ASD numbers from continuing to climb ever higher.
+It would behoove Canada’s public health officials to take a closer look at their own data and start taking meaningful steps to study vaccinated versus unvaccinated children in order to shed more light on these concerning issues.

 Anke Zimmermann, ND